informalsystems/emerald/docs/operational-docs/src/local-devnet/command-line.md

 ```
 {{#include ../templates/help_templates/testnet/stop-node.md}}
 ```

 </details>

-For example, running this command for Node `1` should results in the following output:
+For example, running this command for Node `1` should result in the following output:
 <details>
 <summary>Output for <code>emerald stop-node 1</code></summary>